BZIvanov/Learning-CSharp/README.md

 - the keyword before the method name is the return type of the method

 - Main - main method is the starting point of an application.
 To call a method from the same class in the main method, that method has to be static.

+- private - usable only within the class

+- protected - accessible only from the class and its derived classes

 - static - we can access static method directly from the class without creating an instance/object of the class.